Research Associate: Energy, Economics, and Security Program

 - Attend internal meetings.

 - Represent CNAS externally.

 - Formally and informally mentor colleagues and aspiring security professionals.

 - Staff CNAS events as needed.

 - Master’s degree in relevant area of study (economics, public policy, IR, political science, security studies, area studies, etc.).

 - At least one to five years of work experience.

-- Excellent writing skills, including excellent grammar and diligent self-editing and fact checking.
+- Excellent writing and grammar skills, diligent self-editing, and fact checking.

 - Discretion, especially with regard to judging the quality of data and competing information sources.